civilservicelgbt/civilservicelgbt.github.io/_events/2024-11-11-cs-lgbt-network-northern-ireland-civil-service-lgbt-network-christmas-crafting-event.md

 We will have 2 crafts available;

-1. Xmas crotchet tree decoration.
+1. Xmas crochet tree decoration.
 2. Xmas suncatchers decoration.

 We will have facilitators available to help us out.